 With theatre we create a better world.
 And the knowing that you are not alone in this, that it is happening all over the world, it makes you even more confident and convinced that taking this hard but beautiful path was the best decision in your life.

 CEC is the largest European region of AITA/AITA asbl stretching from Ireland in the west to the Ural Mountains of Russia in the east and as far south as Israel.
 Working languages are English and German.

 CEC Members are the AITA/IATA Members and Associates from:

-Armenia, Austria, Belarus, Bulgaria, Czech Republic, Flanders (SGT), Georgia, Germany, Great Britain (SGT), Greece, Hungary, Ireland, Israel, Netherlands, North Macedonia, Poland, Qatar, Romania, Russian Federation, Slovakia, Slovenia, South Tyrol (SGT), Switzerland (German speaking).
+Armenia, Austria, Belarus, Bulgaria, Croatia, Czech Republic, Flanders (SGT), Georgia, Germany, Great Britain (SGT), Greece, Hungary, Ireland, Israel, Netherlands, North Macedonia, Poland, Qatar, Romania, Russian Federation, Slovakia, Slovenia, South Tyrol (SGT), Switzerland (German speaking).

 The CEC Mission is to assist members in all aspects of amateur theatre.